 Our journey will takes us on a 2-hour descent to the hydroelectric plant, a crucial power source for the region of Cusco.
 This descent marks a transition from ancient trails to modern infrastructure, showcasing the diverse facets of the Peruvian landscape and society.

 Once we reach the hydroelectric plant, we are going to enjoy a well-deserved lunch, moment to refuel and reflect on the day’s experiences.
-After lunch, we’ll take a half-hour train ride to Aguas Calientes.
+After lunch, we’ll hike for 3 more hours to Aguas Calientes or you can take the train for 30m (not included in the price).
 This train ride offers a relaxing and scenic transition from the rugged trails to the comforts of civilization.

 In Aguas Calientes, we will conclude our day with dinner, and the check-in at your hotel.
-Time to rest and prepare yourself to see Machu Picchu the next day.
+Time to rest in a 3-star hotel and prepare yourself to see Machu Picchu the next day.

 Third day’s key highlights: